 It is important to have experienced legal counsel to guide you through the possible new law changes.

 Experienced Child Support Lawyer in Washington County

 Washington County child support attorney Jeff Arrigoni is an experienced divorce and child custody lawyer who understands all the issues which impact the determination of child support.
-Call Jeff at (651) 738-1400 for a free initial consultation regarding how child support may be awarded in your divorce case, or for advice and representation in any dissolution or family law matter in Washington, Ramsey, Hennepin counties and surrounding areas.
+Call Jeff at (651) 738-1400 for a free initial consultation regarding how child support may be awarded in your divorce case, or for advice and representation in any dissolution or family law matter in Washington, Ramsey, Hennepin, Anoka counties and surrounding areas.